describo/documentation/src/guide/tour.md

         image: "./images/tour/desktop2.png",
     },
       {
         text: "Pressing the help button activates context sensitive help.
-And the documentation link in the navigation to context specific documentation.",
+And the documentation link in the navigation bar links to context specific documentation.",
         image: "./images/tour/desktop1a.png",
     },
     {